kyma-project/dev-toolbox/README.md

 The `dev-toolbox` project is home for most usefull binaries in one image.
 The dev-toolbox is debian-based image that can be used for example as script executor inside a cluster or base image for [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers).

-The image collects most usefull tools in one place from several areas, like:
+The image collects the most useful tools in one place from several areas, like:

 - integrations:
   - kubectl & krew